Ruthven-Ayrshire Community School District

-Ruthven-Ayrshire Community School District is a rural public school district headquartered in Ruthven, Iowa.
+Graettinger-Terril/Ruthven-Ayrshire is a rural public school district headquartered in Ruthven, Iowa.
 Also serving Ayrshire, the district is located in Palo Alto and Clay counties.

 History

 The district was formed on July 1, 1983, by the merger of the Ayrshire School District and the Ruthven School District.
 On July 1, 2010, the South Clay Community School District was dissolved, and portions went to Ruthven-Ayrshire.

 In 2011, the district and the Graettinger–Terril Community School District agreed to do athletic team sharing.
-In 2013 the district and Graettinger–Terril agreed to a partial-day sharing arrangement in that high school students may spend portions of their school days at each campus for certain courses.
+In 2013, the district and Graettinger–Terril agreed to a partial-day sharing arrangement in that high school students may spend portions of their school days at each campus for certain courses.
 They began discussing the idea in October 2012.
 They had discussed the possibility of whole grade-sharing, but Ruthven-Ayrshire canceled those talks in January 2013, stating that it wanted to have its own students in its own high school.
-Ruthven-Ayrshire has a partial day sharing agreement with the Emmetsburg Community School District.
+Ruthven-Ayrshire has a partial day sharing agreement with the Graettinger-Terril School District.